-The first brand I ever tried!
+The first brand of cbd oil that I ever tried!
 I actually got it on a whim from Thrive Market because I was having trouble sleeping and Adam suggested that kind of thing might be helpful.
 I still love this product, but it definitely has a distinct taste to it (I got the Mint Chocolate flavor).
-They recently came out with new flavors for the oils and a brand new line of gummies though… so maybe I’ll make my way back to them!
+They recently came out with new flavors for the oils and a brand new line of gummies though… so those might taste better!

 Populum gifted me a bottle of this oil and I liked it a lot – but not as much as the other brands.
 It has an orange taste to it that wasn’t bad, but definitely not something you’d want to add to coffee if that’s how you’d prefer to take it.
 I only ever had one bottle of this one, so it’s hard to say if it’s better or worse than the others.
-If you’re into orange flavors, I’d try it!
+If you’re into orange flavors, it might be worth a try?

-I’m a sucker for Not Pot’s branding, but their gummies really hold up, too!
-I like to bring these with me when I travel so I’m not worried about oil spilling in my bag.
-Obviously they don’t have any marijuana in them (hence the name), but they do taste like there’s a little bit in there… just keep that in mind if that will bother you!
+I’m a sucker for Not Pot’s branding, and their gummies are a fun alternative to an oil!
+I used to bring these with me when I travel so I wasn’t worried about oil spilling in my bag.
+(I bring Equilibria’s softgels now!)
+Obviously, they don’t have any marijuana in them (hence the name).
+But they do taste like there’s a little bit in there… just keep that in mind if that will bother you!

-While there’s a slight herbal flavor in Not Pot gummies, there is ZERO of that in Sunday Scaries.
-They honestly taste like straight up sour candies – which is good and bad for me 😂They were gifted and I’m not sure I’d buy them again, just because I don’t want to be tempted to eat more than the recommended dosage!
+While there’s a slightly herbal flavor in Not Pot gummies, there is ZERO of that in Sunday Scaries.
+They honestly taste like straight-up sour candies – which is good and bad for me ?
+They were gifted and I’m not sure I’d buy them again, just because I don’t want to be tempted to eat more than the recommended dosage!
 Seriously, CANDY.

 CBD Oil Benefits List